Software updates for open source packages are done through the

 yum update curl bash

-Or you can specify a glob to match multiple packages:
+Or you can specify a wildcard to match multiple packages:

 Or again, multiple: